dianasilvax/creative-computing/README.md

-# The coding agency we need ❀
+# The c0mmunity we need ❀
 #### like seriously..

-﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌
+There's really only one way to tell you this..

-In this male dominated industry i think its about time for women
+-

-- First item
+91% of coders are male

-- Second item
+and yes thats a worldwide statistic.

-- Third item
+Because 'boys are smarter'

-- Fourth item
+Woudlnt you want a community like this ?